chiefy/blog/Personal/Tagging EC2 AMIs and Cross-Account Sharing.md

   - AMI
   - blog
 ---
+Let's paint a picture:
+You manage a vast array of AWS accounts across many different OUs and environments.
+Your team has spent a lot of time coming up with an excellent CI/CD solution to pump out hardened AMIs.
+Here's some 'gotchas I have ran into recently surrounding this topic.

 >You can share an AMI with specific AWS accounts without making the AMI public.
 All you need are the AWS account IDs.